HGustavs/LenaSYS/dbTables.md

 When a user tries to log in and fails to enter the correct password an entry is created in the eventlog table.

 ### fileLink
+An entry in this table allow file locations to be related to specific courses.
+For example, if an instructor wants to give students a link to a file that they should be able to download from the course page.

 ### groups
 All groups that exists are stored in this table.
 Students needing to team up on a cooperative dugga are assigned to a group (This is done in the user_group table).